-At PILAIOPILI there is an amazing ruined castle perched proudly on a pinnacle of rock and giving wonderful views over hills and sea.
-ASOMATI has the most picturesque whitewashed houses on the island while EVANGELISTRA has some of the best tavernas.
+At Pilaiopoli there is an amazing ruined castle perched proudly on a pinnacle of rock and giving wonderful views over hills and sea.
+Asomatihas the most picturesque whitewashed houses on the island while Evangelistra has some of the best tavernas.

 Tavernas are noted for good food and the village boasts the oldest windmill on the island.
 Many shops sell locally-made thyme flavoured honey and olive oil.

 The east coast of Kos is package tour heaven.
 To see just how packaged it can be you have only to follow the road that runs from Lambi in the north to Agios Fokas in the south.
 Back-to-back hotels are strung along much of the coast, hemmed in by a service road and cycle track.
 Sandy beaches are common too - if you can find an unoccupied spot.

 What picturesque possibilities there once were have long gone, stamped out by the luridly multiplying hotel chains with their sunbeds packed like cereal packets on a supermarket shelf.
 But, if it's an all-inclusive hotel deal you want, with sun and sand and a swimming pool, then the east coast of Kos is pretty hard to beat.
 For a good choice of hotels with discount prices, visit Where to stay in Kos for more information

 Around 3km to the south of Kos town - and really just an extension of it - is the tourist resort of Psalidi.
 This is very much a holiday beach resort and doesn't consist of much other than a sprinkling of tavernas, a couple of supermarkets and lots and lots of large hotels.